 My signing below I acknowledge my responsibilities as a student Principal Investigator and agree to take on these responsibilities in collaboration with my mentor/advisor:

 Name of Trainee:

 Signature of Trainee:

 Date of signature:

+Date of dignature.

 Name of Mentor/Advisor:

 Signature of Mentor/Advisor:

 Date of Signature:

 Please submit the completed form to Academic Services.